jwiegley/johnwiegley/posts/2005-05-07-the-mirror.md

 ---
 title: The mirror
-date: Sat, 07 May 2005 12:00:00 +0000
 category: Poems
+location: Manijeh's house, Gilbert, Arizona
 ---

-Location: Manijeh's house, Gilbert, Arizona

     A mirror is little more than
     a reflective pane of glass,
     maybe a meter square,
     yet what it can reflect
     is unbounded...

     Never think
     great dreams are beyond you!
-    Perhaps they are -- but so is the sun
-    beyond the flower
+    Perhaps they are -- but so is the sun beyond the flower
     it warms all day long.